tobHai/cdc-talk/slides.md

   Synchronization between participants: performance overhead
   Not supported by data stores
   Support for Kafka will be added (currently in development)
-  But the offer strong consistency guarantees
+  But they offer strong consistency guarantees

   Patterns might help avoid dual-writes as well but deserve an extra talk.
   Saga (undo/compensating actions), Outbox (write to additional table in same transaction)